hallofdreams/hallofdreams.github.io/_posts/2021-03-01-the-death-of-poetry.md

 > *Of mirth and music; till the heathen came*
 > *And the King slept beside the northern sea.*

-[Patrick Hannahan's *Gigamesh*](https://books.google.com/books?id=jMvpf5K1qD0C&pg=PA28&lpg=PA28#v=onepage&q&f=false) takes that last step further, being a response to and one-upping of James Joyce's *Ulysses* with its detail and layered references.
+[Patrick Hannahan's *Gigamesh*](https://books.google.com/books?id=jMvpf5K1qD0C&pg=PA28&lpg=PA28#v=onepage&q&f=false) takes that last step further, being a response to and one-upping of James Joyce's famously complex *Ulysses* with its detail and layered references.
 There are more than ninety-seven different meanings to the fact that the title does not contain the letter 'L', the length of each of the thousand words in Chapter I form the first thousand digits of π, the letters of each word in Chapter II forms a musical composition for a song based on three different tellings of the Faust legend, the pattern of commas in Chapter VI forms the map of Rome, and these references and riddles and codes pile on and on during each successive chapter until ultimately, *Gigamesh* is so dense that it can't possibly exist.
-And it doesn't.
+Which, of course, it doesn't.
+Whatever limit there is on how much information can be packed into one space, *Gigamesh* is far beyond that limit.
+There's only so far you can actually go.

 Genres or mediums can go on getting more intricate and involved for a while, so long as existing audiences find it worthwhile to stay and new audiences find it worthwhile to learn and catch up, but not forever.
 There's always a limit to how much an audience can get from a work of art, and how much meaning an author can express.
 Similarly, there's always a limit on the use of tropes: too esoteric, or too meta, or too otherwise detached from the original patterns, and audiences can no longer understand how the new work connects to the old.
 And the closer to those limits an author or a genre gets, the harder it is to appeal to a fresh audience, and the less comprehensible it will be to the uninitiated reader.

+> After Robert Browning:
+>
 > *Who smoke-snorts toasts o' My Lady Nicotine,*
 > *Kicks stuffing out of Pussyfoot, bids his trio*
 > *Stick up their Stradivarii (that's the plural*